 San Antonio Anti-LGBT Councilwoman Resigns, Plans Run for State Senate

-October 23, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+October 23, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 San Antonio City Council Member Elisa Chan, who made headlines in August after video leaked of her making horrific anti-LGBT comments while discussing a nondiscrimination ordinance with her staff, has her sights set on the Texas Senate.